mastrup/ourHtagEditor/docs/README.md

 ---
+title: H-tag editor Documentation
-meta.Title: H-tag editor Documentation
+metaTitle: H-tag editor Documentation
-description: Documentation on how to use H-tag editor with Umbraco.
+metaDescription: Documentation on how to use H-tag editor with Umbraco.
 ---

 # H-tag editor Documentation